 I took 8 years, but I eventually raised enough donations to keep my promise to Jonathan and in 1998 the Batmobile came to the Monterey Peninsula.
 I dedicated it to all children who just needed to know that they had a friend in Batman.
 It was used to support Make-A-Wish and Dare programs as well as numerous other charitable events throughout the year.
 The Batmobile was a unifying element in our community, providing a point of interest for young and old to gather around and share their fond memories…while also making new ones!

 The Batmobile has long been missed in our community as evidenced by numerous encounters with people who recognize me and stop to ask if the Batman will return.
-And now…I can finally say: “YES!!”
-I have begun the construction process for a new Batmobile that will be much more street-ready, making it much easier to drive and to maintain.
+And now…I can finally say: “YES!
+The Batmobile is back!” and it is street-ready, much easier to drive and maintain…and specially engineered to accommodate special needs passengers.

 The Batmo program is offered by Aspire, a 501(c)(3) non-profit organization under the corporate umbrella of Unity Church of Escondido, est. 1965.